iSimonWeb/jQuery-Router/README.md

 	// Each time the user change route (load another site page)
 	// this function will be executed.
 	// Two parameters are passed:
-	// - 'pathName': is the route the user is navigating to (root address is removed);
+	// - 'pathName': is the route the user is navigating to;
-	// 		e.g. 'tours' 		[notice that there's no slash]
+	// 		e.g. '/tours' 		[notice that there's no slash]
 	// - 'route': is the route object that the Router build from main-menu
 	// 		e.g. {
 	//			regExp: RegExp /^\/tours(?:\/([^\/]+))?$/,
-	//			pageUrl: 'tours.php',
+	//			pageUrl: '/tours.php',
 	//			paramList: ["tour-name"],
 	//			scrollAxis: 'y',
 	//			pageSetup: function(pathName, route) {